If your requests to others aren’t resulting in much in the way of action, you might like to look at whether you are actually asking anything at all.

 “It’s my birthday next Tuesday”

-may sound to you like clear requests for help.
+may seem to you like obvious displays that you need help.
 But they quite possibly sound nothing of the sort to the people around you.

 Indirect requests are a manipulation, a demand that others show they love or respect you by being able to work out what you really want.
 But when you don’t get what you were expecting the result is frustration and resentment.
 And confusion, for everyone else, when you’ve become annoyed, or angry, or withdrawn – and they don’t understand why.